-Most people hold a crochet hook in their right hand, but you can use whichever hand feels more comfortable.
+Like anything there are right handed and left handed crocheters, it's important to hold your hook in whichever way feels more comfortable.
 There are three main ways to hold a crochet hook: the knife grip, the pencil grip, and the thumb grip.

 The knife grip is the most common way to hold a crochet hook, and it's what most beginners learn.
 To hold your hook in the knife grip, simply hold it like you would a dinner knife, with your index finger extended along the shaft of the hook and your thumb and middle finger positioned behind the hook.

 The pencil grip is similar to the knife grip, but your index finger is positioned underneath the shaft of the hook instead of along it.
 This grip can be more comfortable for some people, and it also gives you more control over the hook.

 The thumb grip is less common than the other two grips, but it can be useful for certain types of stitches.
 To hold your hook in the thumb grip, position your thumb behind the hook and wrap your index finger and middle finger around the shaft.
 This grip can be a bit awkward at first, but it's worth learning because it gives you a lot of control.

 Hook size greatly depends on the type of yarn you are working with.
 Check out our handy Yarn Guide for an idea of what size hook would best fit the yarn you are working with.
 If you are working with a hook that is too small then crocheting will be very difficult and uncomfortable and even cause pain and stiffness in your hands.
 If your hook is way too big then your project my lose all structure.
 It's usually a good idea to start with the hook size recommended in the pattern then move up or down in order to achieve gauge.